sankettangade/aGoodRepoSE/README.md

 ![AppVeyor](https://img.shields.io/appveyor/build/sankettangade/aGoodRepoSE)

-This is a script for Calculator which takes two numbers and an oprator as an input and returns the correct value of expression.
+This is a python script for Calculator which takes two numbers and an operator as an input and returns the correct value of expression as the output.

 ### Pre-requisites
-You will require Python installed on your PC to run this Project.
-Please visit [I'm an inline-style link](https://www.python.org/downloads/) to download the lastest python version.
+To run these scripts, you will require Python installed on your PC.
+Please visit [Python Installers](https://www.python.org/downloads/) to download the lastest python version.

 ### Installation
+Initially you can check whether your system has python pre-installed or not, usually nowadays in most of the systems, be it Windows or MacOS, python is pre-installed.

+To check whether you have python installed or not, you can open CMD or a Terminal and run the command "python --version".
+If the CMD shows the version such as Python 3.6.7 then your system already has python installed and you just need to clone the repository and run the python scripts.

+If this is not the case, then you need to download python installer package from [Python Installers](https://www.python.org/downloads/) based on your system's operating system and install it and you can further clone this repository to execute the scripts.

 ### Contribution Code of Conduct